-The key is to add enough to the recipe so that it yields muffin tops that are sky-high but not so much to the point where you can taste it.
+The key is to add enough to the batter so that it yields muffin tops that are sky-high but not so much to the point where you can taste it.

 I’m happy to say that this choc chip muffin recipe has the perfect amount.